sarahmclo/slidles-puzzle/README.md

 Our primary focus is on creating a seamless, enjoyable user experience.
 Slidles is designed with simplicity in mind, ensuring that users can navigate and play without any hassle.
 The vibrant design elements enhance engagement, making the puzzle-solving experience delightful and satisfying.

 ## Project Goals
+The main goals of the Slidles project are to:
+- Provide an accessible, engaging puzzle game for all ages.
+- Combine classic gameplay with a modern, visually appealing interface.
+- Ensure a smooth, intuitive user experience across all devices.

 ## User Stories
+- As a user, I want to easily understand how to play the game without needing extensive instructions.
+- As a user, I want the game to be challenging yet solvable, providing a sense of accomplishment.
+- As a user, I want the design to be visually appealing and not overwhelming.

 ## Target Audience Goals
+- Enjoy a quick, engaging mental challenge during short breaks.
+- Experience a visually pleasing game that is easy to navigate.
+- Feel a sense of achievement after solving puzzles.

 ## Site Owner Goals
+- Attract and retain a broad audience with an engaging and well-designed puzzle game.
+- Create a community of users who return to the game regularly.
+- Ensure the site is easy to maintain and update with new features and puzzles.

 ## First Time User Goals
+- Quickly understand how to play the game.
+- Find the interface intuitive and the design appealing.
+- Enjoy the initial experience and feel motivated to return.

 ## Return User Goals
+- Experience new puzzles and challenges to keep the game engaging.
+- Find improvements and updates that enhance the gameplay.
+- Feel a sense of progression and increasing skill.

 ## Design <a name="design"></a>